arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

 > Time is my [most](../sort) precious asset and ultimate [currency](../newton's-third-law) of my life.

-> Time's running out like a cup of coffee, so whatever I'm gonna do I have to do it right now.
+> Time's running out like a cup of coffee, so whatever I have to do it right fu*king now.

 > It's always late to start, tomorrow much later than today.

 > This life, this year, this year, this second
 ![this-life-this-day-this-day-this-second](../../assets/this-life-this-day-this-day-this-second.jpg)

-### Steve Jobs
 > [My](../i-dentity) time is limited, I'm not gonna waste it living someone else’s life.

-### Money
 > I won't get rich by renting out my time.

 ### Time Travel